-The movie begins with Cotton Weary [Liev Schrieber], now a controversial talk show host, on the phone supposedly with his agent about the production of Stab 3 and the potential for other opportunities as well.
-He's interrupted by a female fan who caters to his ego and finishes the conversation with the agent suggesting he'll call back later.
-Not long into the conversation with the fan, Cotton learns that it's really another psycho killer Ghostface (voiced by Roger Jackson) stalking his girlfriend Christine [Kelly Rutherford] in their apartment and makes Cotton an offer he can't refuse: Christine's life or Sydney Prescott's location.
-Cotton infuriates the killer into pursuant of Christine while Cotton calls Christine & 9-1-1 to no avail, and drives erratically to save her almost causing several accidents.
-Using Cotton's voice with a voice scrambler, Ghostface tricks Christine into thinking Cotton is pulling a very dangerous & horrific prank on her, chasing Christine with a knife and speaking in an insanely threatening manner.
-Cotton finally arrives home and finds Christine in the study with a golf club ready to swing at him as he calls for her.
-He tries to explain that it's not him threatening her but Christine's so scared and doesn't believe him, even as Ghostface sneaks up behind her and stabs her in the back, falling to the ground and left to die.
-Cotton meanwhile struggles with the killer and finally the killer gets the upperhand and stabs him in the heart, letting Cotton know it's a simple game: he just wanted to know Sydney Prescott's location.
-Cotton failed and so the killer kills him off screen as the movie title comes up.
+Cotton Weary [Liev Schrieber], now a controversial talk show host, is living a good life in Los Angeles on the fast track to fame when he's on the phone with his agent about his role in Stab 3 and other opportunities.
+A female fan interrupts his conversation, catering to his ego, but unfortunately Cotton learns that it's really another psycho killer Ghostface (voiced by Roger Jackson), stalking his girlfriend Christine [Kelly Rutherford] in their condo, who makes Cotton an offer he can't refuse: Christine's life or Sydney Prescott's location.
+Cotton doesn't accept the ultimatum and infuriates the killer into pursuant of Christine, unfortunately unable to warn her or get help from 9-1-1, and drives home erratically.
+Unknown to Christine or Cotton, the killer uses a voice scrambler to trick Christine in believing her boyfriend is pulling a very dangerous & horrific prank on her, chasing her around the condo with a knife while speaking in an insanely threatening manner.
+When Cotton finally arrives home and finds Christine in the study with a golf club ready to swing at him, he tries to explain that it's not him threatening her but Christine's so scared and doesn't believe him.
+Unfortunately, the killer stabs her in the back, leaving to fall to the ground dying.
+Cotton meanwhile struggles with the killer, losing the upper-hand and the killer stabs him in the heart, letting Cotton know it's a simple game: he just wanted to know Sydney Prescott's location.
+Due to Cotton's failure, the killer kills him off screen as the title comes up.

 Sydney Prescott [Neve Campbell] is now living in a very secluded area of California.
-She has a new name, a new job with California's Women Crisis Counseling service (mostly stay at home), a golden retriever for a friend, and a sophisticated security system for fencing around her house and presumably for all doors with also double bolt locks in the house.
-Sydney eventually learns that Cotton was targeted and killed in his home, while in the process of finishing his role in the production of Stab 3: Return to Woodsborough which rattles her quite a bit.
+She has a new name, a new career with California's Women Crisis Counseling service (mostly stay at home), a golden retriever for a friend, and a sophisticated security system for the entire property around her house and presumably for all doors with double bolt locks in the house.
+Turning on her TV, Sydney eventually learns that Cotton was targeted and killed in his home, during the production of Stab 3: Return to Woodsborough which rattles her quite a bit.

 Gale Weathers [Courtney Cox] is now with Total Entertainment and providing a lecture at GW Bestor Series School of Journalism when she's informed by Detective Mark Kincaid [Patrick Dempsey] that Cotton Weary was killed and a younger photo of Sydney's mother Maureen Prescott was found on Cotton's body.